paul-mccormack/RoboShadowAgentDeployment/README.md

 ## Upload the package to Azure Storage and generate the access token

 We now have our package and it is ready to upload to a storage account.
+I'm not going to go into the process of creating a storage account, blob container and generating a blob SAS token here.
+There is lot of information available online about accomplishing this.
+My resuable script assumes you already have the storage account and container available but it will upload the configuration zip file and generate a blob level SAS token with a three year expiration.
+Don't forget to set a reminder!

 ## Generate a Machine Configuration Azure policy definition